huzaifah-cyber/Azure-SOC-Honeypot-with-Attack-Map/README.md

 ## Deploy the Virtual Network

-A Virtual Network (VNet) was deployed to provide network connectivity for the Windows virtual machine.
-The VM was placed inside its own subnet, allowing Azure networking components such as the Network Security Group to control inbound and outbound traffic.
+A Virtual Network (VNet) was deployed to provide network connectivity for the Windows 11 virtual machine.

 <img src="assets/image 3.png" width="900">